-The microprocessor controller used in this washer extractor operates in three modes, depending on whether the machine is being used to process goods (the Run mode or Formula menu) or is being programmed with operating characteristics to be used when a wash formula is started (the Program mode) or being tested (the Manual or Test mode).
+The microprocessor controller used in this washer extractor operates in two modes, depending on whether the machine is being used to process goods (the Run mode or Formula menu) or is being programmed with operating characteristics to be used when a wash formula is started (the Program mode).
 This document describes the available operator actions and display feedback in the Program mode.